Back to blog

 n8n / Zapier Froots

-Visual workflow builder Skill composition today; visual routine canvas on the summer roadmap
+Visual workflow builder Skill composition today; more visual automation coming over time

 No LLM in the loop LLM-native: the agent picks, chains, and narrates what it did